TitaniumMonkey/ESP32-OLED-Weather-Intrument/Readme.md

 ## Secrets Configuration (`secrets.h`)

-Create a `secrets.h` file in the `include` directory with the following format:
+Edit the `secrets.h` file in the `include` directory with your SSID/Pass & MQTT IP/User/Pass:

 ```cpp
 #ifndef SECRETS_H